-The total of 4,067,629 infected people currently represents 47% of the total population.
-The number of new infections during the seven days preceding September 24th, 2022, was 5,621, for a 7-day incidence of 64.9 cases per 100,000 population.
-In the same week, three people died from (or with) Covid-19.
+The total of 4,386,556 infected people currently represents 50.69 percent of the total population.
+The number of new infections during the seven days preceding February 6th, 2023, was 840, for a 7-day incidence of 9.7 cases per 100,000 population.
+In the same week, twelve people died from (or with) COVID-19.
 Since the outbreak of the pandemic, this results in a mortality rate of about 0.3 percent in Switzerland.

-Current vaccination statusAccording to official WHO data, a total of 15.80 million vaccine doses have been administered as of September 4th, 2022.
+Current vaccination statusAccording to official WHO data, a total of 16.72 million vaccine doses have been administered as of January 22nd, 2023.
 More recent data are not yet available to WHO.
-6.09 million people have received at least one vaccination (70.8%).
-The booster vaccination was received by 4.05 million people (47.1%).
+There are 6.10 million people who have received at least one vaccination (70.8 percent).
+The booster vaccination was received by 4.97 million people (57.7 percent).

 Weight and size